-Not only will your meat cut knowledge be next level, but you’ll also now have a cut of meat that is versatile, cheap, and full of flavor to add to your BBQ repertoire.
+Learn all about it below.
+Not only will your meat cut knowledge become next level, but you’ll also now have a cut of meat that is versatile, cheap, and full of flavor to add to your BBQ repertoire.

 And if this sounds interesting, you should probably also check out our beef cuts diagram and guide.

 - 1 What is Blade Chuck Steak?

 - 2 Where Does Blade Chuck Steak Come from on the Cow?

 - 3 Other Names for the Blade Chuck Steak

 - 4 Flavor, Texture, Fat Content And Tenderness

 - 9 Portion Size: How Much Blade Chuck Steak Per Person?